Hearing Loss and Senior Citizens: Presented by Comfort Keepers Elder Care Services in Anchorage, Fairbanks, & Wasilla, AK

 When you hear that someone is deaf, you may just think that they have a slight hearing loss.
 Our elder care services professionals recognize that this is a term that often has the definition confused with other terms.
 Deaf means that an individual has very little to no hearing capability while someone who is hard of hearing will have a mild to moderate hearing loss.
 Most people who are deaf communicate through sign language, whereas someone who is hard of hearing will be able to still hear somethings and communicate with others verbally.

-Hearing impaired is another term that is used to describe anyone who has any type of hearing loss, even if it is slight.
+Hearing-impaired is another term that is used to describe anyone who has any type of hearing loss, even if it is slight.
 Many people do not like to be called “impaired” and would just rather be labeled as hard of hearing or deaf.

 How Being Deaf Affects Elderly People in the US and Around the World

-The statistics about elderly hearing loss and deafness is overwhelming.
+The statistics about elderly hearing loss and deafness are overwhelming.
 In fact, two out of three people with hearing loss in the UK have never been diagnosed or treated.
 Across the world, 33 percent of adults age 65 and older have disabling hearing loss.
 In addition to that, more than 50 percent of those 75 and older in the US have a disabling hearing loss.
 Our elder care services professionals deal with those suffering from hearing loss daily.

 How to Identify if Your Loved One May Be Experiencing Sign of Deafness